 2026 Opencast Summit: The “programme”

 This is the preliminary programme for the Opencast Summit 2026 in Manchester.
 The main goal is to offer participants space and time to communicate and cooperate.
-This is why the event is in un-conference style, where sessions have to be seen as an suggestion: During the conference participants are welcome to ask for additional sessions, and sessions with a low demand may be skipped.
+This is why the event is in conference style, where sessions have to be seen as an suggestion: During the conference participants are welcome to ask for additional sessions, and sessions with a low demand may be skipped.

 Tuesday, February 24th